Skip to main content

 HDACs typically act to silence gene expression by keeping DNA tightly wound.
 By inhibiting HDACs, BHB promotes a more open chromatin structure, facilitating the transcription of certain genes.
 One of the most important genes upregulated by this mechanism is the one encoding for BDNF.

 This means that a state of nutritional ketosis can directly increase the endogenous production of BDNF in the brain.
-When this is combined with a that also indirectly supports BDNF levels via the GH/IGF-1 axis, the result is a powerful, multi-faceted upregulation of this crucial neurotrophin.
+When this is combined with a peptide therapy that also indirectly supports BDNF levels via the GH/IGF-1 axis, the result is a powerful, multi-faceted upregulation of this crucial neurotrophin.

 The convergence of peptide-induced IGF-1 signaling and lifestyle-mediated BDNF expression on shared intracellular pathways like PI3K/Akt creates a powerful synergistic effect on neuronal health.